wandb/mcp-server/README.md

 If neither Deno nor an E2B api key are detected then the `execute_sandbox_code_tool` tool will not be added to the wandb MCP server.
 To explicitly disable the sandbox tool then explicitly set the `DISABLE_CODE_SANDBOX=1` environment variable.

-### Installation helpers
+### 3. Installation helpers

 We provide a helper utility below to easily install the Weights & Biases MCP Server into applications that use a JSON server spec - inspired by the OpenMCP Server Registry [add-to-client pattern](https://www.open-mcp.org/servers).

 ### Cursor installation
 #### Specific Cursor project
-Enabel the MCP for a specific project.
+Enable the server for a specific project.
 Run the following in the root of your project dir:

 ```bash
 uvx --from git+https://github.com/wandb/wandb-mcp-server add_to_client .cursor/mcp.json && uvx wandb login
 ```

 #### Cursor global
-Enable the MCP for all Curosor projects, doesn't matter where this is run:
+Enable the server for all Cursor projects, doesn't matter where this is run:

 ```bash
 uvx --from git+https://github.com/wandb/wandb-mcp-server add_to_client ~/.cursor/mcp.json && uvx wandb login